dyno8426/dyno8426-cli/DEVELOPING.md

 - Global styles and CSS utilities live in `vite-project/src/index.css`.
 - Tailwind configuration is in `vite-project/tailwind.config.js`.

 5) Build and deploy

 - `npm run build` in `vite-project` creates a production bundle in `vite-project/dist`.
-- For GitHub Pages, copy the contents of `vite-project/dist` into a `docs/` folder or deploy via your CI.
+- For GitHub Pages user site deployment, use the included GitHub Actions workflow (`deploy-to-user-pages.yml`) to publish to the `docs/` folder in your `dyno8426.github.io` repo.
+Manual copy is also supported.
+- The site title is now "Adarsh Chauhan's DYNφTRON 2000" (see `vite-project/index.html`).

 6) Future improvements